-Created by Paul Czege of Half Meme Press, MLWM is one of the standout modern indie RPGs, alongside Sorcerer, Dogs in the Vineyard, and Apocalypse World, to be name-dropped at every occasion for the sake of your indie RPG cred.
+Created by Paul Czege of Half Meme Press, MLWM is one of the standout 2000-2010 indie RPGs, alongside Sorcerer (2001), Dogs in the Vineyard, and Apocalypse World, due to its value as marriage counseling for codependant polycules.

 The game provides examples of following tropes: